seanslma/maki/Python/Blog/NumbaPerf.md

     return dist_arr
 # 8.20 ms ± 163 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```
 Numba is indeed good for loops.
-There is a `1.2x` performance improvement now.
+There is a `1.2x` performance improvement now, and it's about `5x` faster than the numpy version.

 ## Using numba.njit parallel mode
 Modern computers often have multiple cores.
 By leveraging parallel computing, we can significantly reduce execution time.